nikhil-vaddepudi/Emotion-Recognition/README.md

 - It is called a decision tree because, similar to a tree, it starts with the root node, which expands on further branches and constructs a tree-like structure.
 - In order to build a tree, we use the CART algorithm, which stands for Classification and Regression Tree algorithm

+## Deep learning:
+### CNN:
+here we used cnn model for classification of emotions
+### VGG-19:
+we used vgg 19 model which has 19 layers and it is a predefined model